CMDB Discovery

 Beyond the technical value of discovery is the fact that when combined with service mapping, the CMDB’s time to value is greatly reduced, as it begins to provide enough data to support service management processes more quickly.

-IT Discovery provides means to ensure that the data in the CMDB database is accurate by identifying the devices on known networks and information pertaining to their configurations (technical attributes).
+IT Discovery provides a means to ensure that the data in the CMDB database is accurate by identifying the devices on known networks and information pertaining to their configurations (technical attributes).
+Organizations evaluating platforms like Easyvista CMDB should verify whether the platform’s native discovery engine delivers the automated, multi-protocol scanning needed for trustworthy data, or whether a complementary discovery tool like Virima is required to keep CI records accurate.

 Using a key attribute, like the item’s serial number or license key, this information can be used to locate the asset in an IT asset management database and complete the non-financial information about the asset, beginning the process of turning that asset into a Configuration Item (CI).

-Automated Discovery tools also work with business Service Mapping applications, which help document relationships between configuration items , generally up to the technical service or application level.
-At this point, human intervention only is used to enter logical CIs, like business services, and to map the applications and technical services to the business service they support.
+Automated Discovery tools also work with business Service Mapping applications, which help document relationships between configuration items, generally up to the technical service or application level.
+At this point, we only use human intervention to enter logical CIs, such as business services, and to map applications and technical services to the supported business service.

 The result is a highly reliable database that can be trusted and used to support Service Management practices with confidence.

-• Discovery validates that the item purchased was properly configured, enabling the organization to follow up with the vendor if the device is under-configured or incorrectly configured.
+• Discovery validates the proper configuration of the purchased item.
+Thus allowing the organization to follow up with the vendor in case of under-configuration or incorrect configuration.

-• Software and operating systems and their patch levels are more accurately documented to improve root cause analysis related for issues caused by particular versions.
+• More accurately documenting software, operating systems, and their patch levels enhances root cause analysis for issues caused by specific versions.

-Once the accuracy of the CMDB database is validated and a program that keeps the CMDB updated is in place, the CMDB, combined with monitoring and discovery becomes a source for identifying devices or device changes that have been introduced without an accompanying change request.
+After validating the accuracy of the CMDB database and implementing a program to keep it updated, the CMDB becomes a source for identifying devices or device changes.
+It does this without an accompanying change request when combined with monitoring and discovery.
 In this way, the change enablement practice can truly secure the enterprise.

 A few examples: